-- a.
-Method to be employed for rescue from height. - b.
-Emergency response resources and competent persons. - c.
-The identification of access/egress points to be used in the event of an emergency. - d.
-Communication methods (tested and proven to work). - e.
-Emergency contact details (e.g. security, emergency services). - f.
-Immediate response after a fall has occurred (by the Standby Person). - g.
-Restrictions involved with rescue (e.g. Location, structures etc.). - h.
-The equipment required to initiate the emergency response and carry out a rescue. - i.
-The time required to respond to and carry out a rescue. - j.
-Availability of emergency response trained employees. - k.
-The effects of and response to trauma.

-(26) The rescue plan must be suitable for reducing the potential for suspension trauma of a person.
+- d.
+Communication methods (tested and proven to work) - e.
+Emergency contact details (g. security, emergency services) - f.
+Immediate response after a fall has occurred (by the Standby Person) - g.
+Restrictions involved with rescue (e.
+Location, structures etc.) - h.
+The equipment required to initiate the emergency response and carry out a rescue - i.
+The time required to respond to and carry out a rescue - j.
+Availability of emergency response trained employees - k.
+The effects of and response to trauma - (25) The rescue plan must be suitable for reducing the potential for suspension trauma of a person.